What is a ‘Data Only Plan’ and what’s a ‘Data Led Plan’ ?

 Data plans for tablets and data led plans for phones.

 Data SIMs are also known as mobile broadband SIMs.
-They give you access to the phone companies’ wireless networks.
+They give you and your tablet computer or laptop access to the phone companies’ wireless networks – and the super- fast data you want.
 With the right package, you’ll get internet data whenever you’re in coverage.

 Do you have a cellular enabled tablet, ‘dongle’ or a wireless modem ?
-An increasing proportion of Australian households do.
-And if you do, you’ll be wanting a SIM you can use in those products.
-Data SIMs fit the bill.
-Sometimes, they’re known as mobile broadband SIMs.
-They give you access to one of the phone companies’ wireless networks so you can get internet data whenever you’re in coverage.
+An increasing proportion of Australian households and businesses, do.
+And if you do own one of these devices, you’ll be wanting a SIM you can insert in to those products.
+Data SIMs meet that requirement.
+Sometimes, they’re known as mobile broadband SIMs, this type of phone plan gives you access to one of the phone companies’ wireless networks so you can get internet data whenever you’re in coverage.

-According to the ACMA, around 45% of tablets have a facility to access the phone company networks.
+According to the ACMA, the majority of people, 55% of tablets have a facility to access the phone company networks using the device’s built in mobile data connection.
 The rest are wifi capable only.
 However, only one in 6 people have a wireless data plan.
 Finding a data plan that makes sense is obviously not that easy or cheap.
 Otherwise everyone would have one.

 Here’s a summary of what we think you need to know about the best data plans currently available in Australia.
 There are more details in the article below.